TD-Dan/Sunwai/Full dictionary.baked.md

 ### Proverbs

 Proverb:: _**Ne** oum **ne** tilo._ = "Surface all upon time." =  - Utter nonsense!
-Okay, let's revise the dictionary entry for *SI*.
-The goal is to ensure its definition clearly encompasses the broader sense of "governing principle/law" alongside "measure/standard," particularly to support its role in *sipu*.

-Here's the revised entry:

 # SI

 IPA:				/ˈsi/